piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 ### Day16: Bonus Lecture: How to debug real-time issues with Azure DevOps
 - Lesson learned
 - How to start debugging your issues and ask for help wherever you are stuck
-- 10 real-time issues that we have faced during the playlist implementation and how did we fixed them
+- 10 real-time issues that we have faced during the playlist implementation and how we fixed them